FACT-Finder-Web-Components/magento2-module/README.md

 ->toHtml(); ?>
 ```

+### Communication Element
+The main configuration element of Web Components `ff-communication` element is included in template `src/view/frontend/templates/ff/communication.phtml` which comes together with a dedicated view model `src/ViewModel/Communication.php`.
+This template is part of the `default` layout, added to the `after.body.start` container.
+It is essential for whole module to work, so make sure it is also included in your project.
+**Note:** Avoid overriding both the template and view model

 ### Searchbox Integration and Functions

 As soon as the FACT-Finder-Integration is activated in the configuration, the search box web component is automatically activated.
 It replaces your standard search in Magento2 2.